Clark County - Outdoor Burning Information

 (Outdoor burning is permanently banned in all urban growth areas)

-Burning may be restricted due to a Fire Safety Burn Ban called by the Fire Marshal, an Air Quality Burn Ban determined by SWCAA, or an other than LOW DNR Fire Danger Level.
+Burning may be restricted due to a Fire Safety Burn Ban called by the Fire Marshal, an Air Quality Burn Ban determined by SWCAA, or a HIGH or VERY HIGH DNR Fire Danger Level.
 See the CAN I BURN? section on this page for additional details or contact DNR, the Fire Marshal, or SWCAA for clarification on burn restrictions.

 Fire Marshal Fire Safety Burn Ban Status: